 Putting the following values in the above equations as e = 1 V, and dI/dt = 1 A/s then the value of Inductance will be L = 1 H.

 Hence, from the above derivation, a statement can be given that a coil is said to have an inductance of 1 Henry if an emf of 1 volts is induced in it when the current flowing through it changes at the rate of 1 Ampere/second.

 The expression for Self Inductance can also be given as

-From the above discussion the following points can be draw about Self Inductance
+From the above discussion, the following points can be drawn about Self Inductance

 - The value of the inductance will be high if the magnetic flux is stronger for the given value of current.

 - The value of the Inductance also depends upon the material of the core and the number of turns in the coil or solenoid.